Kefadev98/Kefadev98/README.md

 - 👀
 I’m interested in everything about Web Development.
 I want to find a way to be better developer.
-I ccomplished a programming course of HTML/CSS and enrolled into online course for Front-end Developer (HTML/CSS, JavaScript).
+I accomplished a programming course of HTML/CSS and enrolled into online course for Front-end Developer (HTML/CSS, JavaScript).
 I'm try to learn every day.
 I make mistakes, but learn from them.